ziyanglan0772/INST377-SP2021/README.md

 - You are using Github Desktop.

 #### Back to VSCode ---> This portion is experimental.
-In your terminal window, in your INST377 repository (folder):
+In your terminal window, in your copy of this repository (folder) - it should be called "INST377-FA2020":
 * type `git remote -v` - this will list all the remote places you can save your code.
 It should list one: this repo, called "origin"
 * type `git remote rename origin classfiles`
 * type `git remote -v` and confirm you now have one remote, called "classfiles"